bmkelly/mysql-gcp-vision-flickr-python/README.md

 * run code in database_creation.sql

 **Run the code**
-Run main_args.py filling in the necessary arguments (-h command to get help info), or run main.py changing the variables manually.
+Run main_args.py filling in the necessary arguments.
+Use the -h command to get help info.
+Or, run main.py changing the variables in the main.py file.
 If following this example exactly, the only necessary arguments are flickr_api_key and flickr_api_secret.

-First, the the images will be downloaded:
+First, the the images are downloaded:
 ![first_part](first_part.PNG?raw=true "Images being downloaded")

 Then the labels from googles vision servers will be requested, saved, and stored: